 Comprehensive visa information can be found in the Visas and Immigration section of our website.

-F-1 visa and I-20: F-1 is the visa type for which we typically sponsor international students beginning the joint degree program at W&M. To obtain this visa, international students are issued a SEVIS Form I-20 after they have been admitted to the program and confirmed their enrollment with the payment of their deposit to the W&M Admissions Office.
-The student's file transferred directly from the W&M Admissions Office to ISSP.
-Issuance of the I-20 typically takes place in the May prior to enrollment.
+F-1 visa and I-20 document: F-1 is the visa type for which we typically sponsor international students beginning the joint degree program at W&M. To obtain this visa, international students are issued a SEVIS Form I-20 after they have been admitted to the program and confirmed their enrollment with the payment of their deposit to the W&M Admissions Office.
+Issuance of the I-20 typically takes place in the spring prior to enrollment.

-After the student has received his/her I-20, he/she will use it to apply for an F-1 visa at the US embassy in his/her country.
-Please see the Visas and Immigration section of our website for details on the F-1 visa application procedures.
+After the student has received their I-20, they will use it to apply for an F-1 visa at the US embassy.
+Please see F-1 visa application procedures for more information.

 For subsequent entries to the US, the students may enter at any time, even if that entry is taking place during the year of study at St Andrews.
 For subsequent entries, students need only show their passport with a valid F-1 visa and I-20 with travel signature.

-On campus employment at W&M: Students in F-1 status may work on campus at W&M for up to 20 hours per week during the semester and full time during official university breaks.
-For details see On Campus Employment.
+Employment at W&M: Students in F-1 status may work on campus for W&M for up to 20 hours per week during the semester and full time during official university breaks.
+See W&M Employment for more information.

 Maintenance of the F-1 SEVIS record while at St Andrews: During the Joint Degree program, students will spend two years at St Andrews and two years at W&M. The periods of study at St Andrews are treated like study abroad and thus, the SEVIS record is maintained by W&M through the entire 4 years of the program (unless a student leaves the program early).